A Philosophical Debate With Tangible Rewards

 For builds without Brawny or Engineering 5:

-6. You’ll emerge on the other side of the locked door
+- You’ll emerge on the other side of the stuck door

 Why this matters: The Outer Worlds 2 consistently provides multiple paths to objectives, respecting different build types.
-Stealth builds, tech builds, and combat builds all have viable approaches.
+All builds can complete this quest regardless of trait or skill selection.

 Claiming ‘Only Real Numbers’